Join Victoria Park Singers

 Think you would like to sing in our friendly community choir?
 You would be more than welcome to come and join us.
 There are no auditions and you don’t need to have any previous experience to join in – you’ll be amazed at how quickly you can start making a brilliant sound.

 Everyone is welcome; our youngest member is 19 and our most senior is a young at heart 77, so we have a really great mix of experience and energy.
-Please contact us to book your FREE taster session.
+Please contact us for more information.

 Frequently Asked Questions

 Where do you rehearse?

 We meet on Wednesdays during term time from 7-8.30pm, at Lauriston Primary School, 55 Rutland Rd, London E9 7JS.
 There is street parking after 6pm.

 The termly cost for Spring 2024 is £125.
 Fees help to pay for the cost of music scores, venue hire, concerts, pianist when required, mp3s etc. Please contact us if you have any questions.

 Membership is paid at the start of each term – payment cannot be made weekly as valuable rehearsal time will be taken up taking payments and giving change.
 It also encourages higher attendance, effective rehearsals and better ensemble.
 Please note – there are no refunds on membership fees.
 Please ensure you can commit to the majority of the weekly rehearsals before signing up.
 New members are able to book a taster session before they join.

 You will be asked to pay a deposit for certain pieces of sheet music, which is returned at the end of term as long as the music is returned in the same condition that it was issued to you.